Wednesday, May 26, 2010

 Dusky Munia

-White-crowned Shama, it is also a common bird in Sepilok RDC.
+White-crowned Shama, it is also a common bird at Sepilok RDC.

 The adult and the Juvenile White-crowned Shama